Compressible Navier-Stokes mini-app

 6 |

 For testing purposes, there is a reduced mode for pure advection, which holds density \(\rho\) and momentum density \(\rho \bm u\) constant while advecting “total energy density” \(E\).
-These are available in 2D and 3D.
+The advection problems can be run in both 2D and 3D, based on the DM defined for the problem.
+The following additional command-line options are available:

 Option |